The following individuals are the successful recipients of POGO’s 2017 Seed Grants.

 In order to measure outcomes in pediatric HN cancer, carefully conceptualized, valid, reliable,

 and responsive PROs are needed.
-Given that appearance and facial function are concepts not well addressed in current cancer PROs, we anticipate FACE-Q Kids-Oncology Module will be
+Given that appearance and facial function are concepts not well addressed in current cancer PROs, it is anticipated that the FACE-Q Kids-oncology module will be

 widely adopted in HN cancer treatment studies and clinical practice.